fbpx

 • Blanket/wrapped insulation

-• Asbestos pipe insulation
+• Asbestos cloth

 When Was Asbestos an Issue for Insulation Workers?

 The EPA began implementing regulations on asbestos in the late 1980s, preventing the widespread use of the toxic substance in homes, buildings and consumer products.
-However, the Libby mine, known for producing most vermiculite insulation, remained active until 1990.
+However, the Libby mine, known for producing most asbestos and vermiculite insulation, remained active until 1990.

 The presence of legacy asbestos means insulation workers today still face a risk of asbestos exposure and disease.
 Anyone who worked or currently works in this trade should know the health risks associated with insulation.